ARTICLE 1 – NAME OF OFFICE

 Section 6: Fiscal Year: The fiscal year of CHA shall begin on May 1 and end on April 30 of the following year.

 Section 7: Fundraising: Fundraising is conducted by the CHA to help families pay for their hockey fees.
 Multiple fundraiser can be used, the annual fundraising campaign will be determined by the fundraising committee and presented to the Board of Directors for vote in the August board meeting.
 All additional fundraisers done by any team must be approved by the board of directors.
-20% of all money collected from additional fundraisers conducted by leagues or teams will be donated to the CHA, 80% of all money collected will go to the team or league conducting the fundraiser.

 Section 8: Sponsorship: Sponsorship is a fundraising program that is used by the High School Team, and Travel Hockey Teams.
 This program is a way to collect donations for teams to offset the high cost of playing High School, and Travel Hockey.
 Sponsorship is not to be used for house league hockey.
 The sponsor letter with sponsor packages should be updated annually and briefed to the board of directors for approval in the August meeting.
 Below are the rules that apply to using the sponsorship program.